hakavlad/tird/README.md

 - `tird` does not support ASCII armored output.
 - `tird` does not support [Reed–Solomon error correction](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction).
 - `tird` does not support splitting the output into chunks.
-- `tird` does not support the use of [standard streams](https://en.wikipedia.org/wiki/Standard_streams) for payload transmission.
+- `tird` does not support the use of [standard streams](https://en.wikipedia.org/wiki/Standard_streams) for processing files.
 - `tird` does not support low-level block device reading and writing on MS Windows.
 As a result, these devices cannot be used as keyfiles, cannot be overwritten, and cannot be encrypted or embedded.
 - `tird` does not provide a graphical user interface.
 - `tird` does not provide a password generator.